 Tax revenue losses in source countries.
 Column 7 of Table 3 reports estimates of the tax revenue losses due to profit shifting, obtained by applying the statutory corporate tax rate to the amount of profits shifted outward.
-We checked that using forward-looking effective marginal tax rates (from Spengel et al., 2019) delivers very similar results in the case of EU countries.
-Consistent with the above discussion, tax losses relative to taxes paid are generally higher than profit losses relative to recorded profits.
-This is especially the case in the countries where recorded profits are most inflated by the income of the self-employed, Germany and Italy.
+We checked that using forward-looking effective marginal underpins the agreement reached by more than 130 countries in June 2021 to allocate some of the supernormal profits of multinationals to destination countries, the so-called "Pillar One" in OECD (2021).